SocietyForArtisticResearch/rc-pandoc-help/10-admin-1-tutorial.md

 ### What is a Portal?

 A portal is a dedicated section within the Research Catalogue that allows institutions to organize, display, and share their research outputs and projects.
-A portal is autonomous: the content of a portal is not controlled or peer-reviewed by SAR, it is the institution that decides what research may be displayed or included in it.
-The publication policy, reviewing procedures and format requirements are also decided by the portal.
+A portal is autonomous: it is the portal institution that decides which research is visible in it.
+The policies for format, reviewing and publication are also decided by the portal.

+The contents of a portal is build from the expositions written by its users.
+Expositions can either be submitted to the portal and made visible through publication, or directly linked to the portal.
+On a technical level, it is the portal admin that moderates which expositions are visible through the portal, however, the choice of what to include is dependent on the publication policy of the institution.

 ### Purpose of a Portal